-- WVC is not a testing site for DSST and official scores must be submitted for evaluation. - There are no credit or GPA requirements before any credit can be awarded. - A maximum award of 10 DSST credits can be earned in a distribution area (maximum of five credits in world languages).
-A maximum of five DSST credits can be used to meet the writing skills requirement for a degree.
-Credit will not fulfill the writing requirement for advanced English composition. - DSST credit is not allowed if credit has been received for a more advanced class. - DSST credit receives a "P" grade, will not affect the GPA and will not apply to WVC residency requirements. - PLA credit is limited to a maximum of 30 credits required for WVC degrees or certificates.
+- WVC is not a testing site for DSST and official scores must be submitted for evaluation. - Students must have 15 WVC transcribed credits with a 2.0 or better GPA before credits may be awarded. - A maximum award of 10 DSST credits can be earned in a distribution area (maximum of 5 credits in world languages).
+A maximum of 5 DSST credits can be used to meet the writing skills requirement for a degree.
+Credit will not fulfill the writing requirement for advanced English composition. - DSST credit is not allowed if credit has been received for a more advanced class. - DSST credit receives a "P" grade, will not affect the GPA and will not apply to WVC residency requirements. - ACPL credit is limited to a maximum of 30 credits required for WVC degrees or certificates.
 Workforce programs, specifically, are limited to 25% of total credits for degree. - There is no fee for this evaluation.

-For more information, visit wvc.edu/dantes.
+For more information, visit wvc.edu/DANTES.